Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 • Co-authoring files

-Once users have mastered these starter skills, I move on to the browser.
-Baby steps.
-Be sure to have a look at the official OneDrive adoption resources from Microsoft.
+Once users have mastered these starter skills, I move on to the browser—baby steps.
+Be sure to have a look at Microsoft’s official OneDrive adoption resources

 OneDrive external sharing